 Starting a new business?
 Get 40% off our accountancy services for 3 months! 😎

-Capital Gains Tax (CGT) is a tax on the profit (the gain) you make when ‘disposing’ of an asset which you own.
+Capital Gains Tax (CGT) is a tax on the profit (or gain) you make when ‘disposing’ of an asset which you own.
 Disposal of an asset usually means it’s been sold, but it can also mean giving it away, swapping it for something else, or receiving compensation for its loss.

-Most of us won’t need to think about Capital Gains Tax that often, but if you dispose of a valuable asset it might cross your radar.
+Most of us won’t need to think about Capital Gains Tax that often, but if you dispose of a valuable asset, it might cross your radar.
 The most frequent questions around Capital Gains Tax relate to houses and cars but you might also encounter it if you dabble in cryptocurrency.

 Property prices have risen rather dramatically over the years, so the sale of your house might mean a very substantial gain indeed.
-The good news is that you won’t normally need to pay Capital Gains Tax on property as long as:
+The good news is you won’t normally need to pay Capital Gains Tax on property as long as:

 This goes for classic cars too.
 So, if you have an E-type sitting in the garage, you can decide to sell it and release the massive gain it has made over the last few years, without getting clobbered by tax.

-The first category refers to assets you use for trading and includes things like stock you sell to customers, raw materials to create products, or working capital.
+The first category refers to assets you use for trading, and includes things like stock you sell to customers, raw materials to create products, or working capital.

 In accounting terms, these are seen as things which will be used up within the next 12 months, so although they are assets, they are short-term in nature.